n00b0dyy/n00b0dyy/README.md

-- 👋 Hi, I’m @n00b0dyy
+👋 Hi, I’m @n00b0dyy
--
-- 👀 I’m interested in mom of my friend Tom.
+👀 I’m interested in cybersecurity, artificial intelligence, cryptography, and both high- and low-level programming.
-- 🌱 I’m currently learning the delicate craft of knitting sweaters for garden gnomes, because everyone deserves to stay cozy, even mythical creatures.
+🌱 I’m currently expanding my expertise in digital security protocols and AI-driven analysis, while also exploring programming languages from assembly to Python.
-- 💞️ I’m looking to collaborate on figuring out how to train my cat to make coffee in the morning.
+💼 I’m looking to collaborate on projects that challenge convention in tech, especially in secure system architecture or cryptographic development.
-- 📫 How to reach me?
-Send a message in a bottle, but make sure it's sealed tight – I wouldn't want my inbox flooded with seawater
+📫 How to reach me?
+Let’s keep it old school – a well-encrypted email is always welcome.
-- 😄 Pronouns: Toast/Sandwich
+😄 Pronouns: he/him
-- ⚡ Fun fact: Penguins make sounds that can be called "singing."
-However, if you try to ask them for the lyrics, they are completely clueless.
+⚡ Fun fact: Penguins make sounds that could be described as "singing."
+However, if you ask them for the lyrics, they’ll remain mysteriously tight-beaked.

 <!---
 n00b0dyy/n00b0dyy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.